 • When turning onto a multi-lane road, always turn into the lane that you left.
 That is, if you turned from the far left turning lane then you should enter the far left travel lane.
 Turning wide could cause a collision with an oncoming vehicle making a right turn onto the same road.

 • Safely making a left turn can be challenging on busy urban streets, particularly during rush hour.
 Consider planning your route to avoid left turns where possible.
-“Sometimes making three right turns is easier and safer than making a left,” Lang says.

 WE’VE GOT YOU COVERED